AmmarSAA/ShopSmart/README.md

 ## Installation

+To instal
-To install and run ShopSmart locally, follow these steps:
+l and run ShopSmart locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/ammarsaa/shopsmart`
 2. Navigate to the project directory: `cd shopsmart`